miseya/astro-decap-cms/README.md

 yarn add @miseya/astro-decap-cms
 ```

-## What is different?
+## Difference with `astro-decap-cms`

 This fork offers faster build with over 80% time reduction.
 Rationale: there's already the build for Decap CMS, there's no need to rebuild it everytime.
 New features from the `astro-decap-cms` will be merged as to keep the same configurations.

+The package also exports `DecapCMSOptions` type for Astro integration options and `DecapCMSConfig` for Decap CMS configuration.

 | astro-decap-cms | @miseya/astro-decap-cms |
 |-------------------------|-----------------|